Lucasfrota/tanque_game/README.md

 * To play this game is necessary at least 2 players and at most 4 players, you'll also need joysticks
 * The objective is to shoot the other players as much as you can and avoid dying
 * The player who shoots other players more often wins
+* This is a Couch Game thus there is only local multiplayer :)

 ![img1](img/tanque1.png)
 ![img2](img/tanque2.png)